fbpx

 Pro Bono Partnerships

-Justice Centre works closely with law firms and corporations, who dedicate invaluable time, skills and resources (both financial and in-kind) to support refugees and vulnerable migrants in Hong Kong.
+Justice Centre works closely with law firms, individual lawyers and corporations, who dedicate invaluable time, skills and resources (both financial and in-kind) to support refugees and vulnerable migrants in Hong Kong.

 Pro Bono Opportunities